 With those actions, the State Department did not impose sanctions under the AECA, EAA, or the Iran-Iraq Arms Nonproliferation Act, apparently because unlike those laws, the Iran Nonproliferation Act requires semi-annual reports to Congress and authorizes sanctions based on "credible information" that a person, since 1999, transferred to Iran items controlled by multilateral export control lists (NSG, MTCR, AG, CWC, or Wassenaar Arrangement).
-After those sanctions were imposed, the DCI's January 2002 report said that, in the first half of 2001, Iran continued to seek production technology, training, expertise, equipment, and chemicals from PRC (and Russian) entities to achieve its goal of having "an indigenous nerve agent production capability."
 The Administration again imposed sanctions under the Iran Nonproliferation Act on May 9, 2002, and a Presidential report to Congress in June 2002 confirmed that five of the eight PRC entities were sanctioned for transferring AG-controlled items to Iran.
 The Washington Times (May 20, 2002) said that the transfers involved anti-corrosive glass-lined equipment to make chemical weapons and that NORINCO was sanctioned but not listed among the eight publicly named PRC entities.

 On July 9, 2002, the Bush Administration imposed sanctions under the Iran-Iraq Arms Nonproliferation Act of 1992 (in the first use of this law), as well as the AECA and EAA (as amended by the Chemical and Biological Weapons Control and Warfare Elimination Act of 1991), on eight PRC entities (including those previously sanctioned) for "knowingly and materially" contributing to Iran's chemical weapons program, according to the State Department.
 The Administration did not impose sanctions under the Iran-Iraq Act on the PRC government.
 The Washington Times (July 19, 2002) reported that the transfers took place between September 2000 and October 2001.
+The DCI's January 2003 report said that, in the second half of 2001, Iran continued to seek production technology, training, expertise, equipment, and chemicals from PRC (and Russian) entities for the production of nerve agents.